 Drive slowly and stay alert.
 These roads can have unexpected bumps, sharp turns, and loose gravel that can affect your control.

-Are there special rules for passing farm equipment?
+Are there special rules for passing farm equipment While Driving In Rural Towns?

 Yes.
 Farm equipment moves slowly and often takes up more space.
 Be patient, pass only when it’s safe, and give them plenty of room.